 A friend of mine delivers leadership training in police departments.
-On the first morning, he has the partners dance with each other, taking turns for an hour at a time as leader and follower.
-As most of them are men, they start off very uncomfortable as the ‘follower’, usually a woman’s role in dance.
+On the first morning he has the partners dance with each other, taking turns for an hour at a time as Leader and Follower.
+As most of them are men, they start off very uncomfortable when they must be the ‘follower’.
 But follow they must; he tells them if they can’t follow, they can’t lead.

-As leaders with specific goals we’re responsible for, we operate from the assumption we’re in charge.
+As Leaders with specific goals we’re responsible for, we operate from the assumption we’re in charge.
 But what, exactly, are we in charge of?
-I believe our job is to set the tone, and enable our followers to create a path to a successful goal.
+I believe our job as Leaders is to be the sentries, to facilitate our Followers to discover their best outcomes and help them set a path to a successful goal.
 As they say in Argentine Tango, if you notice the leader, he’s not doing his job.

 WHAT IS OUR JOB

-With unconscious blinkers, limited by our biases and assumptions, leaders often begin with a plan, an idea, a fantasy if you will, of how to achieve an outcome.
-We then work at creating and driving the path to execute it.
-But this strategy faces several unknowns:
+Leaders often begin with a plan, an idea, a fantasy if you will, of how to achieve an outcome, and then work at creating and driving the path to execute it.
+But this strategy faces several problems:

-1. We really have no way of knowing beforehand if it could succeed.
+1. We have no way of knowing beforehand if it could succeed.

-Even with an aim to be inclusive, we too often carry our plan into the initial sessions with the group and, maybe unconsciously, try to persuade them to adopt the path we imagine.
-This route might yield resistance at best; at worst, it restricts the full range of possible outcomes.
+Even with an aim to be inclusive, we too often try to persuade Follwers to adopt the path we imagine.
+This route might yield resistance at best; at worst, it not only restricts the full range of possible outcomes, but runs the risk of causing hostility and sabotage.

-I recently heard Presidential Candidate and Senator Amy Klobuchar say: “I haven’t gone on TV for interviews much before now.
+During the 2020 election I heard Presidential Candidate and Senator Amy Klobuchar say: “I haven’t gone on TV for interviews much before now.
 But my team told me I needed the exposure.
 So here I am.”
-Was she the follower?
-Or the leader?
-While smart enough to be considered to be leader of the free world, she didn’t have the foresight of her team to expand her publicity.
-That makes her the leader AND the follower.
+Obviously, she’s the Leader AND the Follower.

-I contend that as leaders using our own assumptions, ideas, and expertise, it’s not possible to achieve an optimal result: until followers develop their own values, vision, and voices; until the group discovers a path through their own group dynamics; until the group works collaboratively to develop creative outcomes that they can all buy into; there’s no condition for success as the outcome will be restricted.
+When Leaders rely on their own assumptions, ideas, and expertise, it’s difficult to achieve an optimal result: until Followers are included and develop their own vision, using their ideas, knowledge, values and voices; until the group discovers a path through their own group dynamics; until the group works collaboratively to develop creative outcomes that they can all buy into, the outcome will be restricted.

 So here’s the question: do you want to facilitate a route through to the best result?
 Or drive the path to the result you’ve imagined?
 You can’t do both.

-• What is your role if the followers are in charge of the route to a successful outcome?
+• What is a Leader’s role if the Followers are in charge of the route to a successful outcome?

 I believe that leading and following are two sides of the same coin.
 And I believe it must be an interdependent process.